Cross-strait charter: Flight records

-The six mainland Chinese airlines originated in three cities in Mainland China: Beijing (Air China, Hainan Airlines), Shanghai (China Eastern Airlines), and Guangzhou (China Southern Airlines, Xiamen Airlines).
+The six mainland Chinese airlines originated in three cities in mainland China: Beijing (Air China, Hainan Airlines), Shanghai (China Eastern Airlines), and Guangzhou (China Southern Airlines, Xiamen Airlines).
 All Air China's flight are operated by Shandong Airlines' aircraft to avoid Air China's livery which features the "Five Star Red Flag".

 The Taiwanese airlines were the same as in 2003.
-Most Taiwanese flights departed for Guangzhou (TransAsia Airways), and Kaohsiung was mainly serviced by Uni Air.
+Most Taiwanese flights departing for Guangzhou (TransAsia Airways), and Kaohsiung were mainly serviced by Uni Air.

 One-Way/round-trip argument

-As the charter flight was only for Taiwanese merchants returning home for the Chinese New Year, there would not be a demand to travel from Taiwan to Mainland China before the New Year's Day.
-Neither would there be people needing to travel on the flights from Mainland China to Taiwan that operated on dates after the New Year period.
+As the 2005 charter flights were only for Taiwanese merchants returning home for the Chinese New Year, there would not be a demand to travel from Taiwan to mainland China before the New Year's Day.
+Neither would there be people needing to travel on the flights from mainland China to Taiwan that operated on dates after the New Year period.

-In order to make sure the original purpose was not violated, in the 2003 case, the ROC government ensured that passengers could only travel one way, that meant no one was allowed to fly from Taiwan to Mainland China before the festival, and no one could travel on the return flight after the festival.
+In order to make sure the original purpose was not violated, in the 2003 case the ROC government ensured that passengers could only travel one way.
+That restriction meant no one was allowed to fly from Taiwan to mainland China before the festival, and no one could travel on the return flight after the festival.

-However, since the 2005 charters, the ROC government later approved of passengers traveling the entire round-trip though there were still other limits.
+However, since the 2005 charters, the ROC government approved of passengers traveling the entire round-trip with other limits.